How to Become an Electrician in Colorado

 - Pickens Technical College, Aurora.
 Pickens offers students a general electronics technology associate degree, which prepares students to get work experience to train to become a journeyman or to begin working as an electrical technician.

-Penn Foster Career School – Residential Electrician Career Diploma
+Penn Foster College – Residential Electrician Career Diploma

 Outlook and Salary Expectations

 The growth in the electrical industry in Colorado is very strong and much faster than job growth in general.
 If you choose to get into this career in the state you can expect a positive outlook and many job opportunities.
-By 2024 there are expected to be over 7,000 new positions available according to the BLS.
+For the years from 2020 to 2030 there are expected to be an average of 2,320 annual job openings according to the BLS.

 Salaries in Colorado by Occupation